sats86/ATA-MLE/README.md

 1. Open source LLM model for intefence
 2. Chroma db as vector database
 3. Streatlit app for UI page and accessibility.

+## Outstanding items:
+1.Dockerize the app
+2.Rest API for the app
+3.Evaluation and monitoring response and prompt.